Mole Control

 Mole Bait application

-Victor Moleworms is an effective bait that can lure and kill Moles quickly because they are molded to look like worms.
+Victor Moleworms is an effective bait that can lure and kill moles quickly because they are molded to look like worms.
 Once you have located all the active tunnels in the molehills, mark the holes and wait 2 days.
-If the holes have been sealed, they are active tunnels and this is where you will place the bait.
+If the holes have been sealed, they are active tunnels, and this is where you will place the bait.

 To bait the tunnels, drop one Victor Moleworm through the probe hole, using the probe to push the bait completely into the tunnel.
-Cover the hole with a piece of sod, a small rock or a piece of newspaper to allow for visual inspection.
+Cover the hole with a piece of sod, a small rock, or a piece of newspaper to allow for visual inspection.

 Repeat bait application every 5 to 10 feet of each active deep tunnel.
 Check for the effects of treatment 5 days after bait application using the same procedure for determining tunnel location.
-Return 48 hours later and retreat all active tunnel systems until mole activity has ceased or the pest itself is perished.
+Return 48 hours later and retreat all active tunnel systems until mole activity has ceased or the pest itself perishes.

 Prevention